UniversalDependencies/docs/_en-feat/Degree.md

 ### `Sup`: superlative, third degree

 The quality of one object is compared to the same quality of all other objects within a set.
-All words with PTB tags `JJS` or `RBS` are marked with this feature.
+All words with PTB tags `JJS` are marked with this feature.

 #### Examples

 * _This is the <b>youngest</b> woman in our team._

-The following adverbs with PTB tag `RBR` also have this feature:
+The following adverbs with PTB tag `RBS` also have this feature:

 * _hardest, fastest, latest, longest, highest, easiest, earliest, furthest, farthest, soonest, lowest, closest, best, worst, least, quickest, slowest_